 What holiday decorations do you look forward to year after year?
 There’s the traditional Christmas tree with the twinkling lights and stockings hung by the fireplace – but what other decorations are part of your family’s traditions?

 Every family is different and each has their own holiday traditions.
 If baking is one of your traditions, chances are you are either making cookies to eat or to build with.
 Even if you don’t assemble your own, most likely you are familiar with gingerbread houses via the fairy tale starring Hansel and Gretel.
-The cookie-based homes can be traced to the 17th century and eventually become associated with Christmas, possibly because of a connection between gingerbread and religious ceremonies or guilds.*
+The cookie-based homes can be traced to the 17th century and eventually became associated with Christmas, possibly because of a connection between gingerbread and religious ceremonies or guilds.*

 Gingerbread houses can be as complex or simple as a family wants (or has time for).
 Families may choose to bake their own gingerbread pieces, “gluing” them together with frosting to create a house, yard, and even a gingerbread family decorated with candy pieces.
 It’s a food creation that is meant to be admired for weeks (though in our home someone always takes a bite of the cookie roof).